seattleflu/documentation/data-flow.md

 ##### UW Clinical
 * Ingested from the SFS - Clinical Data Pull REDCap project
 * Provides results for a panel of respiratory pathogens
-* Recently included SARS-CoV-2 results
+* As of March 2020, the data pulls include SARS-CoV-2 results

 ##### Ellume
 * Part of the self-test study arm that provides Ellume self-test kits to participants